maxlebedev/maleficer/README.md

 	- an Ephemeral component for Crosshair, Area Effect type stuff
 	- add aoe into the spell power budget calculation
 	- when targeting, valid xhair are should be inicated by aoe
-	- ecs.Query should be able to do filters on entity collections
 # BUGS
 	- Found a wall I was able to walk through in the caves.